mylxsw/asteria/README.md

 **Asteria** is a logging library for go.

-The easiest way to write a log
+The most straightforward way to write a log

     log.Debug("Drizzle breeze shore, dangerous night boat")
     log.Error("On the moon, the willow head, after the evening")